adalbus/EntityFramework.BulkLoad/README.md

 EntityFramework.BulkLoad
 ========================

-A library to achieve high performance bulk loading into SQL Server using Entity Framework.
+A library to achieve high performance bulk load into SQL Server when using plain .NET collections or Entity Framework.